lizgiordano/qbb2024-answers/qb24/week5/README.md

 ## 15 samples are above 45%
 # can you see the blocks of triplicates clearly?
 Try adjusting the min slider up.
 Does this suggest anything about consistency between replicates?
 ## Sliding the min slider up ceates more clustering.
 There triplicate blocks cluster closely together suggesting that there is high consistency between replicates.

+# exercise 3
+# step 3.3 What does the PCA plot suggest to you about the data?
+Why?
+##